developer-zebra/developer-zebra-site/src/devicetracker/4-2/guide/setup/index.md

 ### Web Portal Requirements

-The web portal allows adminstrators to configure application behavior, manage users and manage licenses.
+The web portal allows adminstrators to configure application behavior, manage users and view licenses.
 To access the web portal, in a supported browser enter the URL provided by Zebra.
 For first-time use, login with the super administrator (SuperAdmin) credentials provided.

 The supported browsers are: